Each year, wildfires destroy hundreds of homes and acreage.

 wildfire.
 However, no matter what steps you take there is no guarantee

 that you can protect your property.
-Although Foam-Fast™
+Although Flame-Foam™

 can be used to

-directly attack a fire, unless you have no other choice that is best left to
+directly attack a fire, don't do so unless you have no other choice, that is best left to

 When possible, "Pre-treat then Retreat™"